PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 production calls supply LayoutState.
 Matching uses no model name or fixed spatial dimension.

+The two-Concat SiNet affine tail is owned by `passes/sinet_tail_concat_layout.py`.
+It reuses the indexed adapter and Resize-affine branch contracts from `sinet_concat_resize_layout.py`, then proves two nested residual stages.
+The first stage merges an independent branch and one Resize/affine branch, adds a same-width residual, and applies MUL/ADD/PReLU.
+The second stage concatenates that result with an independent skip adapter and applies a second MUL/ADD/PReLU plus one or more post adapters.

+The first residual source is authoritative for the first stage's NHWC contract.
+The first graph-ordered post output is authoritative for the second stage's merged NHWC contract.
+Both original NCHW axis-1 Concats and target NHWC axis-3 Concats are derived independently from their branch shapes and dynamic signatures.
+Four input adapters and all equivalent post adapters are removed only after both stages satisfy their exact relational contracts.

+The rewrite reconnects the Resize-affine data input, both canonical branch sources, and both residual/skip sources, changes both Concat axes to 3, and makes the final PReLU produce the canonical post tensor.
+Additional post aliases retain all repeated downstream slots.
+Later consumers of the former final NCHW PReLU tensor receive one inverse adapter inserted before their first use.

+Eight finite FLOAT16/FLOAT32/FLOAT64 constants are validated as broadcasts in their original NCHW stage and after explicit NHWC rotation: two Resize-branch constants, three first-stage affine/PReLU constants, and three second-stage constants.
+Identity-grouped roles update once and unrelated consumers receive deterministic clones.
+Typed permutations, Resize provenance, unique producers, exact fan-out, dependency order, public boundaries, fused activation, quantization, rank-four shape/signature, and layout are complete guards.

+The plan is resolved again immediately before apply.
+Clone names, mutation and removal indices, alias slots, metadata targets, and the optional legacy adapter are preflighted before mutation.
+One differential graph index, graph-order candidates, a configurable 32-rewrite ceiling, success-only pruning, and Session LayoutState synchronization replace the former full-map fixed-point loop.
+The former 654-line lowerer helper is a 17-line compatibility dispatcher and its sole production call supplies LayoutState.
+No model name or fixed spatial dimension participates in matching.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter